j5v/wordlish/README.md

 # Wordlish
 Wordlish is a handy analysis tool for writers and editors.

-Use Wordlish to analyse text in your browser, highlighting:
+Use Wordlish to analyse text in your browser.
+Learn about:
 * possible word over-use,
 * gender balance,
 * words that are particular to some locales an not others (US/UK),